spread-ai/docs-appsmith-fork/docs/best-practices-for-creating-studio-apps.md

 	<figcaption>Examples of badly named widgets in Studio</figcaption>
 </figure>

-Likewise when naming queries, we recommend that you prefix the query with the action it applies - such as `Update_SystemObject` - and descriptively name the query; especially in situations where the Studio app has multiple queries.
+Likewise when naming queries, we recommend that you prefix the query with the action it applies - such as `Update_SystemObject`.
+Also descriptively name the query; especially in situations where the Studio app has multiple queries.